Privacy policy | Racecheck

 • Performance of our contract with you

-To manage our relationship with you, including notifying you about changes to our terms or privacy notices
+To manage our relationship with you, including notifying you about changes to our terms and/or this Policy

 • Identity data